Growing cucumbers is quite easy, just follow the steps below:

 Don’t panic if when your plants first bloom, all you see are male flowers.
 There will often be a big flush of male flowers at first.
 This is natures way of drawing attention to the growing cucumbers plants and to get the pollinators interested.
 The female blossoms will follow after the bee’s know where to find the plants.

 Growing cucumbers are almost 100% insect pollinated (there can be occasional wind pollination but this will be spotty at best) because of this it is always wise to be very careful with insecticides around your garden.
 You don’t want to kill those bees!!

 Because they are warm weather plants cucumbers must be planted 1 to up to 6 weeks AFTER your average last frost date.
 Soil temperatures should be at least 60 degrees (You can find your soil temp using one of these handy Soil Thermometers)

-Under the right conditions it usually takes about 1 week for newly planted seeds to emerge as seedlings, so if you are willing to take the risk you could plant on, or even a little before, your average last frost date, and hope the seedlings don’t come out until after the frost.
-But be prepared to risk loosing your plants and having to replant.
+Under the right conditions, it usually takes about 1 week for newly planted seeds to emerge as seedlings, so if you are willing to take the risk you could plant on, or even a little before, your average last frost date, and hope the seedlings don’t come out until after the frost.
+But be prepared to risk losing your plants and having to replant.

-Plant seeds 1 inch deep and leave about 3 inches between each seed.
+Plant seeds 1 inch deep and leaves about 3 inches between each seed.